 Probate is a court process whereby the state oversees the distribution of assets upon one’s passing and ensures the payment of debts.
-In California, probate is required where there is no will or even if there is a will.
-That’s right, a will does not avoid probate.
+In California, probate is required with or without a will.

-Probate can be very complicated and, in many situations, may require help from an experienced attorney.
+Probate can be very complicated and, in many situations, may require help from an experienced estate planning attorney.
 Our skilled Rosemead probate lawyers could help you become appointed as the administrator of the estate and guide administrators to perform their roles.
-Our attorneys can also represent an heir or beneficiary in a probate case to ensure that their interests are fairly represented so they may receive the full value of their rights under the law.
+Our attorneys can also represent an heir or beneficiary in a probate case to ensure that their interests are fairly represented so they may receive the full value of inheritance.

 What is the Function of the Probate Court?

-Probate is the process whereby a court oversees the administration of a decedent’s estate.
-One of the primary functions of the probate court is to authenticate a decedent’s will and to ensure that the administrator of an estate properly performs their role in the process.
+One of the primary functions of the probate court is to authenticate a decedent’s will and to ensure that the administrator of an estate properly performs all of their obligations.

 Only the probate court can determine if a will is valid.
-Still, under California Probate Code § 6110, any interested party can petition the court to evaluate whether a will is proper under the law.
-Parties may argue that the will is invalid due to having an improper format, that the document was the product of fraud, or that the testator lacked the proper intent to create the document.
+Still, under California Probate Code § 6110, any interested party can petition the court to evaluate the validity of a will.
+For instance, some parties may argue that the will is invalid due to having an improper format, that the document was the product of fraud, or that the testator lacked the proper intent to create the document.

 Another important function of probate court is to ensure that the administrator properly fulfills the role by sending notices to potential heirs and beneficiaries, resolving estate debts, submitting an inventory and appraisal of estate assets, complying with statutory deadlines, and completing estate distribution per court order.

-A Rosemead attorney could help ensure your rights as a beneficiary in a probate case and can help an administrator perform all requirements.
+A Rosemead attorney could protect your rights as a beneficiary in a probate case and help an administrator perform all requirements.

 Who is Impacted by the Probate Process?